 Another factor to consider when choosing the dough for Danish pastries is the filling.
 If the filling is heavy and dense, such as a cream cheese filling, a lighter and flakier dough like puff pastry might be a better choice.
 On the other hand, if the filling is light and fruity, phyllo dough can add a delicate crunch to the pastry.
 It’s important to balance the texture and flavor of the dough with the filling to create the perfect Danish pastry.

-See also Custard vs. fruit filling for pies.
+See also Piping vs. filling for profiteroles.

 Tips for making successful substitutions in pastry recipes